 <IMG> tags and URLs.
 If your application doesn't support HTML, you can parse the tags and then translate the data into UI elements particular to the programming language you use.

 Errors and Warnings

-For any request, one or more errors or warnings may be returned.
+For any request, one or more errors or warnings may be returned under the Errors container.
 Please see Error Handling for more information about working with errors.

 Hard Expiration Warning

 If the user's authentication token is about to expire, all calls using that token will return a HardExpirationWarning field with the expiration date.
 See About Tokens.